Location

 Elizabeth A. Jacobsen, Ph.D., is a researcher with expertise in eosinophils and mouse models of inflammation.
 Dr. Jacobsen was a mentee and colleague of the late Mayo Clinic researcher James J. Lee, Ph.D.

-Dr. Jacobsen has identified eosinophils as immune cells that can be differentially activated to induce responses of other immune cells such as T cells, dendritic cells, alveolar macrophages and group 2 innate lymphoid cells.
+Dr. Jacobsen has identified eosinophils as immune cells that can be differentially activated to induce responses of other immune cells such as T cells, dendritic cells, alveolar macrophages, and group 2 innate lymphoid cells.
 Much of Dr. Jacobsen's earlier work is in mouse models of allergic asthma.
+This work has expanded to include other lung inflammatory disorders.
 Dr. Jacobsen collaborates extensively to understand eosinophil biology in a range of physiological and disease mechanisms.

 Focus areas

-• Classification of eosinophil subtypes and their contributions to disease activities.
+• Classification of eosinophil immune subtypes and their contributions to disease activities.
 The factors that regulate specific eosinophil phenotypes remain to be identified.
-These cells are now known to have roles in cancer, infection and other diseases that go beyond the type 2 environment of allergy.
+These cells are now known to have roles in cancer, infection, transplant, and other conditions that go beyond the type 2 environment of allergy.

-• Eosinophil interactions with other cells in asthma.
-Dr. Jacobsen's research has shown that eosinophils have a reciprocal role with other immune cells such as group 2 innate lymphoid cells, T cells and other myeloid cells.
+• Eosinophil interactions with other immune cells in lung disease.
+Dr. Jacobsen's research has shown that eosinophils have a reciprocal role with other immune cells such as group 2 innate lymphoid cells, T cells, and other myeloid cells.

 • Role of eosinophils in lung transplantation and lung injury.
-Dr. Jacobsen studies eosinophil function in lung transplantation and lung injury.
+With expert colleagues, Dr. Jacobsen studies eosinophil function in lung transplantation and lung injury.

 Significance to patient care